 Section 4.
 Support of Pastor: The Pastor shall be supported according to his needs, either by freewill offerings or by stated allowance as shall be decided upon by the Directors and/or Elders in its regular business sessions.

-The Secretary-Treasurer of the Corporation shall be appointed by the Pastor and ratified by the Elders.
+The Secretary-Treasurer of the church shall be appointed by the Pastor and ratified by the Elders.
 A secretary or administrative assistant may be utilized in the day-to-day record keeping (accounts receivable and payable) as is necessary.

 Directors shall be appointed by the Pastor and ratified by the Elders.
 The Board of Elders shall fill the office of Directors and officers of the Church when qualified persons are lacking to fill such positions.